 - Usually, calling Member Services is the first step.
 If there is anything else you need to do, Member Services will let you know. - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
-If you put your complaint in writing, we will respond to your complaint in writing. - We will need details about the issues such as what the complaint is about, what date it happened, and other information that will be helpful in our research. - We will have a response to the complaint within 30 calendar days. - If we need an extra 14 calendar days to research it, we will let you know in writing. - If you report a complaint about our decision to not conduct a fast coverage determination or a fast reconsideration or redetermination, we will make a decision within 24 hours.
+If you put your complaint in writing, we will respond to your complaint in writing. - Complaints in writing should include: - Details regarding what the complaint is about, what date it happened, and other information that will be helpful in our research. - We will have a response to the complaint within 30 calendar days. - If we need an extra 14 calendar days to research it, we will let you know in writing - If you report a complaint about our decision to not conduct a fast coverage determination or a fast reconsideration or redetermination, we will make a decision within 24 hours. - To submit a grievance in writing, please direct the correspondence to: